 The reputation of the Alliance as a whole is dependent in part on the reputation of the individuals who comprise it.
 The Board is empowered to establish processes for the recruitment and retention of members.
-Additionally, the Board is also empowered to request removal of a member if it believes that the individual's continued participation in the Alliance would be detrimental to the organization.
+Additionally, the Board is also empowered to request removal of a member if it believes that the individual's continued participation in the Alliance would be detrimental to the organization or acts in violation of the Bylaws as determined by the Board as set forth below.